juanflo/survey-gorilla-server/README.md

 # Survey-Gorilla-Server

 As part of PI2 Innovation Week, we decided to improve our squad health check process by building a simple survey app which we take before every retro meeting.
-The hope is we can see trends, foster converstaions and improve our overall team health.
+The hope is we can see trends, foster conversations and improve our overall team health.

 API Server Contributors:
 [Juan Flores](https://github.com/juanflo),